Aman1953/100DaysOfCode/Day65_Ugly Number/Readme.md

-<h1>Write a program to enter a number and check whether it is Ugly number or not</h1>
+<h1>Write a program to enter a number and check whether the entered number is an ugly number or not</h1>